 The best way to buy your ticket is from the vending machines at the stations – using either cash or cards.

-All info on public transportation can be found on this very comprehensive page.
+You’ll find all info on public transportation on this very comprehensive page.

 Where to Stay

-Yes, Omonia is a bit shady, there are all kinds of people – after all, it’s an important transportation hub – and you probably shouldn’t go for drinks with just anybody hanging out there.
+Yes, Omonia is a bit shady, there are all kinds of people.
+After all, it’s an important transportation hub.
+Hence, you probably shouldn’t go for drinks with just anybody hanging out there.
 Or flash your cash.
 However, as you know, I’m a female solo traveller and I was fine.
 Even at 5 a. m. when I had to catch the metro to the airport and had all my precious belongings with me.

 Where to Eat

 I should add that I’m based in a country where every remote hamlet has a Greek restaurant.
 I’m not exaggerating – in Germany, Souvlaki, Moussaka, Gyros, and Co. are just like Mexican food in California – it’s not special.
-So while I wasn’t impressed, you might be.
+So while it didn’t impress me, it still might impress you.

 Evagelistrias 9 & Ermou